 - Citizens of EU, UK, Japan with BS in Computer Science, Information Science, Information Technology, or related field from a non-US University with a graduation date before June 1, 2017 OR with more than one year of work experience in the tech field: Up to Half ISA, half upfront tuition

 - Citizens of Canada, EU, UK, Australia or Japan without a BS in Computer Science - Advanced Economy ISA (see table below)

 - Most other cases - no eligibility for ISA, must pay up front tuition.
 If you believe you will be eligible to work in the United States after attending Make School and are not in one of the above categories, contact us at firstname.lastname@example.org.

 * To qualify for O-1 ISA financial aid, you must demonstrate evidence for at least one and have a plan to attain another two criteria of the official eight O-1 criteria.

-If you are a citizen of an EU nation or Japan, we have created an altered ISA formula to account for the lower salaries of tech workers in these nations.
+If you are a citizen of Canada, an EU nation, Japan, or other country of similar GDP per capita, we have created an altered ISA formula to account for the lower salaries of tech workers in these nations.